 Ethylene Glycol coolant tester, easy to use and durable.
 Take a sample of the coolant, read the floating discs to check coolant strength, simple!

 I love my refractometer because it does it all, measures both coolant types – ethylene glycol and propylene.
 Measures the freezing point of windshield washer fluid.
-Not only that, it measures the specific gravity of battery acid which indicates state of charge.
+Not only that, it measures the specific gravity of battery acid which indicates the state of charge.
 It also measures Urea strength in DPF fluid.